 From: RUAG Ammotech

-Typical second-hand price: N/A. It’s very difficult to track down
+Typical second-hand price: £4,500 – if you can fine it!
+It’s very difficult to track down

 Pros: With great balance and poise, it has a superb heritage and build that’s not commonly found